 The Framework Five is a self-directed online course which is designed to introduce any staff working in Cambridge University Libraries both to the Cambridge Information Literacy framework, and to some of the information literacy skills that we all need professionally or personally.
-It’s for all staff in our libraries, not just those who work in teaching roles, or with students, or in front-line positions.
+It’s for all staff across our library community, not just those who work in teaching roles, or with students, or even in front-line positions.
 Everyone is welcome, whatever your grade or experience, and everyone will gain something from the experience.

 Launching in February 2020, and taking place over 14 weeks, the Framework Five will consist of just five blog posts, with tasks to complete based on those posts.
 You can complete the whole course, or dip in and out as you wish, and the blog posts will be scheduled* to make sure that you have plenty of time to complete the tasks.
 Visit our FAQ page for more detailed information, as well as the opportunity to register your interest in the course.

 This is what you’ll have to do for each Thing:

 - Read the blog post linked to below

 - Do some additional readings, given in the blog post, for a different perspective on the main issues discussed (a maximum of two short readings per Thing)